KopelmanLab/Au_Nanosnake_DDA/README.md

 1.)
 Shape file geometry generation

 2.)
-DDSCAT output spectral interpolation
+DDSCAT output spectral interpolation (dda_analysis)

 3.)
-DDSCAT job submission via Linux utilizing multiprocessing (# of cores can be customized)
+DDSCAT job submission via Linux utilizing multiprocessing, where the # of cores can be customized, effective radius is specified, etc. (dda-runner)